Artisan Entrepreneurship Diploma

 Credits: 3

-This course is designed for students who have successfully completed Basic Hide Tanning.
-This course will further develop knowledge and skills in preparing, tanning and smoking hides as practiced by Northern Wood Cree.
-Emphasis will be placed on students writing a paper with a detailed plan to design and set up a commercial hide tanning site.
+The Hide Tanning ll course is for students who have completed the Hide Tanning course (NATA 110).
+In this course, students further develop their knowledge and skills in preparing, tanning and smoking hides as practiced by Northern Woods Cree.
+Emphasis will be on students working more independently and in groups to process hides as far as possible in 75 hours of class time.
+Since this course is co-offered with NATA 110, students will act as mentors to students in NATA 110 to refine and build an understanding and expertise in the 13-step tanning process.
+Emphasis will be on students writing a paper with a detailed plan to design and set up a commercial hide tanning site.

 • INTRO TO MARKETING ARTS AND CRAFTS